Begaljica

 Begaljica was first mentioned in 1528, seven years after the Ottoman conquest of Serbia, as having 5 families, and the Rajinovac monastery on the hill above the village.
 As the region was located on the Ottoman-Habsburg war frontier, villages were constantly destroyed and deserted.
 In fact, the village of Begaljica (literally "fleeing town") derived its name from these events.
-In 1804, a notable knez from the village, Stevan Andrejević Palalija, was executed alongside some 70 nobles by the janissaries.
+In 1804, a notable knez (prince) from the village, Stevan Andrejević Palalija, was executed alongside some 70 nobles in the Slaughter of the Knezes by the janissaries.
 This event sparked the First Serbian Uprising.
 In 1902, an anthropogeographical study registered some 200 houses and 17 clans as living in Begaljica.
 The village is based on agriculture, namely fruits and viticulture, with 38,6% of the population being agrarian in 1991.

 Etymology

 The name Begaljica is derived from the Serbian word begal (begalj), meaning "fleeing".
 According to locals, it is derived from the fact that the Ottomans constantly attacked and seized the village, forcing the population to flee.
 When the Ottomans left, villagers would return.
 This is how the village received its name.
 In Turkish sources Begaljica was known as Begaljevo, and the current form of the name may be a crossing with the name Bugarica, which the village also was known as in Ottoman times.
 Under Austrian administration (1718–1739) it was known as Bigaliza.